lightningmcquyen/Capstones/Accounting-Ledger/README.md

 This class handles the core logic of the application and user interactions.

 **Key Methods:**
-- `addDepositPrompt(Scanner scanley)`: Prompts the user for deposit details and adds the deposit to the ledger.
+- `addDepositPrompt(Scanner scanley) and addDeposit()`: Prompts the user for deposit details and adds the deposit to the ledger.
-- `addPaymentPrompt(Scanner scanley)`: Prompts the user for payment details and adds the payment to the ledger.
+- `addPaymentPrompt(Scanner scanley) and addPayment()`: Prompts the user for payment details and adds the payment to the ledger.
 - `displayAllTransactions()`: Displays all recorded transactions.
 - `displayDeposits()`: Displays only deposit transactions.
 - `displayPayments()`: Displays only payment transactions.